apache/directory-fortress-core/README.txt

 Pulls source code from GIT and loads into the current directory, hereafter called 'FORTRESS_HOME'.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 4.
-Instructions to build openldap-fortress-core software distribution packages using 'dist' target.
+Instructions to build software distribution packages using 'dist' target.
 ###################################################################################

 NOTE: The Fortress build.xml may run without connection to Internet iff: